tryigit/PlayIntegrityFix/README.md

 + **Permanently removing 32bit support for Magisk and modules**

+Magisk zygisk will not use ram unnecessarily.
+Also modules like lsposed.
 > [!NOTE]
 > Shamiko module is pushing 32bit support and causing an error, report this to the Shamiko developer.
 Shamiko is excluded for now.